chhuang-one/sqxclib/doc/SqColumn.md

 #### Define constant SqColumn that used by constant SqType

-This can reduce running time when making schema if your SQL table is fixed and not changed in future.
+This can reduce running time when making schema if your database table is fixed and not changed in future.
 * Note: If you define constant SqType for structure, it must use with **pointer array** of SqColumn.

 ```c++